-The extent or magnitude of a dam failure event can be measured in terms of the classification of the dam.
-Additionally, there are two factors that influence the potential severity of a full or partial dam failure are: (1) the amount of water impounded, and (2) the density, type, and value of development and infrastructure located downstream (Association of State Dam Safety Officials 2020).
-The following classification system is used by the USACE for the hazard potential of dams.
+Dam failures have caused property and environmental damages and have led to thousands of fatalities.
+To understand the potential severity of a dam failure, dams are classified as high, significant, or low hazard potential.
+There are two factors that influence the potential severity of a full or partial dam failure are: (1) the amount of water impounded; and (2) the density, type, and value of development and infrastructure located downstream (Association of State Dam Safety Officials 2020).